jeffgreenca/laughr/README.md

 A tool to mute laugh tracks from an audio clip without operator intervention.
 Implements a recurrent neural network (LSTM network) to classify audio.

+### Example Output

+See https://youtu.be/DeTQBiKzmYc for a clip with the laugh track muted using this tool.

+### Description

 I made this specifically for muting the audience laugh track from the TV show Frasier.

 Because the show's "laugh track" is not pre-canned laugher, but instead recorded from the live studio, it varies significantly between instances.
 As a result, while the "laugh" audio can certainly be classified, it requires more than a simple matching algorithm to classify correctly.